zowe/zac/README.md

 All ZLC meeting are posted on the [Zowe Development Calendar](https://lists.openmainframeproject.org/g/zowe-dev/calendar).
 You can [view past meeting notes and materials](meetings).

-# Zowe sub-projects
+# Zowe Community

-The following are the current sub-projects that are part of Zowe by maturity level.
-There are other efforts that sit outside the project structure that focus on cross sub-project coordination.
+The Zowe Community includes Zowe Sub-Project squads and Zowe Operations squads.
 Learn more about the [Zowe Community](https://github.com/zowe/community).

 # Processes and procedures